locize/blog/source/_posts/day-zero.md

 - How do you integrate any translation services / agency?
 - How do you keep track of new or removed content?
-- How you handle proper versioning?
+- How do you handle proper versioning?
-- How you deploy translation changes without deploying your complete application?
+- How do you deploy translation changes without deploying your complete application?

 ### locize to the rescue